ucsb-cs56-projects/cs56-utilities-GEscraper/README.md

 ----------------------------------
 **A major mistake we made and a valuable lesson we learned**

-We put a lot of efforts working on [issue#21](https://github.com/UCSB-CS56-Projects/cs56-utilities-GEscraper/issues/21), which says "Expand the existing scraper to also scrape other UCSB services.
-Like the College of Engineering's GEAR book."
-However, unfortunately, we misunderstood the issue and did all the work to scrape courses that are offered by College of Engineering, no matther whether or not they belong to GE.
-Because we think it is part of *other UCSB services*.
+We put a lot of efforts working on [issue#21](https://github.com/UCSB-CS56-Projects/cs56-utilities-GEscraper/issues/21), which says "*Expand the existing scraper to also scrape other UCSB services.
+Like the College of Engineering's GEAR book.*" However, unfortunately, we misunderstood the issue and did all the work to scrape courses that are offered by College of Engineering, no matther whether or not they belong to GE.
+Because we think it is part of "*other UCSB services*".

 Actually, we should have noticed this because the name of the project is **GEscraper**!!
 But we are so focused on the code and development that we ignored this problem.